Kmohamedalie/CIFAR10_ML-vs-DL/README.md

 Thanks to Professor Guido Borghi for his guidance and provision of initial code templates on which this paper was built on.

 ### Group organization
-- GitHub repository &  Latex : L. Ghiani , E. Yilmaz
+- GitHub repository &  Markdown : L. Ghiani , E. Yilmaz
 - Jupyter Notebook : Mohamed Alie Kamara